visualengineers/reflex/tools/gestenrecorder/README.md

 * need `packages/reflex-angular-components` and `packages/reflex-shared-types`, so these should be build beforehand
 * use run script ```npm run start:gestenrecorder```

+## Known bugs

+* relocating points (x,y,z) and then build/interpolate and play gesture
+* deleting points and then build/interpolate and play gesture
+* tracks feature not ready yet

 ## Main components
 ### Data components